cysouw/diathesis/text/c04_reflexive.md

 - *um* : *drehen*

-### [ N- | ND ] Obligatory accusative reflexive + dative addition {#sec:reflexive-accusative-sich-dative-addition}
+### [ ND | N– ] Obligatory accusative reflexive + dative drop {#sec:reflexive-accusative-sich-dative-addition}

-A small group of obligatorily intransitive *sich* verbs allow for a dative to be added.
-This leads to some further examples of the unusual situation of an accusative *sich* with a dative argument (see [@sec:reflexive-obligatory-accusative-sich-dative]).
+A small group of obligatorily intransitive *sich* verbs allow for a dative to be dropped \Next.
+This diathesis is the same as the drop described in [sec:case-dative-drop] but with an additional reflexive pronoun in both alternants.
+The verbs in this class establish some further examples of the unusual situation of an accusative *sich* with a dative argument (see [@sec:reflexive-obligatory-accusative-sich-dative]).

+\ex.
+ \a.
+Die Rebellen ergeben sich.
+ \b.
+Die Rebellen ergeben sich der Polizei.

 **Attested Verbs**